jaobrown/bark-bark/README.md

 | Name     | Title       | Name of the recipient     |
 | Phone    | Phone Number| Phone number of the recipient |

+## Deployment

+### Docker Deployment
+This application can be deployed using Docker.
+The repository already includes a `Dockerfile`.
+To deploy the application with Docker, follow these steps:

+1. Build the Docker image:
+    ```sh
+    docker build -t friendly-reminder-bot .
+    ```

+2. Run the Docker container:
+    ```sh
+    docker run -d --env-file .env --name friendly-reminder-bot friendly-reminder-bot
+    ```

+   Ensure that your `.env` file is in the root of your project directory and contains all the required environment variables.

 ## Code Overview

 ### Initialization